SasanLabs/VulnerableApp/docs/HOW-TO-USE-VulnerableApp.md

 Note: [VulnerabilityTypes](https://github.com/SasanLabs/VulnerableApp/blob/master/src/main/java/org/sasanlabs/vulnerability/types/VulnerabilityType.java) are custom values as no single standard represent all the Vulnerabilities.
 However we are working on creating a mapping between VulnerabilityType and CWE/WASC.

 ## Benchmarking your scanner
-VulnerableApp ships a comparator that grades a scanner's findings against either ground-truth source above and writes a coverage / missed / false-positive report.
+VulnerableApp ships a comparator that grades a scanner's findings against either ground-truth source above and writes a coverage / missed / unmatched report.
 Both DAST and SAST scanners are supported via the same endpoint:
 - Endpoint: `POST http://<baseurl>/VulnerableApp/scanner/benchmark`
 - Request body — pick the shape that matches your scanner:
-   - DAST: `{ tool, scanType: "DAST", findings: [ { url, type } ] }` (the `scanType` field is optional and defaults to `DAST`)
+   - DAST: `{ tool, scanType: "DAST", findings: [ { url, type, cwe, wascId } ] }` (the `scanType` field is optional and defaults to `DAST`; `type` / `cwe` / `wascId` are individually optional — any one axis matching is enough)
    - SAST: `{ tool, scanType: "SAST", findings: [ { filePath, line, cwe, type } ] }`
 - Response body and `benchmarks/<tool>-results.json` on disk: coverage report